 Music GCSE is designed for all students who have enjoyed Music at KS3 and would like to study it at a higher level.
 Students who study music have a keen interest in the subject, and enjoy the mix of practical Performing, Composing and Listening activities.
-It is an ideal course for students who currently learn an instrument, or have some form of instrumental tuition in or outside of school.
-You will develop all the necessary Performing, Composing and Listening skills over the two years of the course.
+It is an ideal course for students who currently learn an instrument or sing, or have some form of instrumental or vocal tuition in or outside of school.
+You will develop all the necessary Performing, Composing and Listening skills over the two years of the course, which is split into three units; two of these units are coursework/performance based units, one of these units will be a digital/written exam.